 Moving together in addition to talking together: what could be more natural?
 Don’t we anyway need dynamic happenings to carry us forward, to sweep us off our seats into the afterlife of postmodernism, critical theory, the year of the brain, and other kinetically immobilizing academic movements?
 Moving together puts us at the brink of largely unexplored territory, plunges us into the largely unknown domain of kinesthesia, the felt dynamics of a moving body.
 When we improvise together in movement, we find that, precisely because movement is our mother tongue, we do not need a teacher or a class situation; neither do we need to fear being put on the spot since, moving together, there is no spot on which anyone can be put.
 Because movement comes with life, we have the capacity to improvise in multiple ways: sounds come from a piano; lines come from a crayon.
 In fact, we improvise all the time in words: we enter into conversations daily without planning what we’ll say.
 The movement workshop will provide a communal experiential point of departure for discussions about our mother tongue, a tongue we as adults ordinarily tend to tie up.
 It will draw on wholly natural kinetic dimensions of our humanness and basic facets of our interpersonal lives, elemental aspects of movement and human sociality.
 You will be most comfortable if you wear non-binding clothes and have no reservations about removing your shoes.

-This pre-conference, experiential workshop will be held mid-afternoon on Thursday, July 12 (exact time pending confirmation).
-The workshop will last two hours.
+This pre-conference, experiential workshop will be held 2:00-4:00pm on Thursday, July 12.
 It is ticketed separately from the conference for a fee of $30.
-The event space planned for the workshop is an on-campus dance studio at Ryerson University.
+The event will take place in the Ryerson Athletic Centre (RAC), Studio 1: an on-campus dance studio at Ryerson University.